 What if it rains when we’re camping?

 Bad weather can put a bit of a dampner on a camping holiday – but only if you let it.
-It’s a good idea to think of some wet weather camping activities: bring wellies and waterproofs, games and books so you can still have a great holiday even if the heavens open.
+It’s a good idea to think of some wet weather camping activities before you arrive, just in case.
+Bring wellies and waterproofs, games and books so you can still have a great holiday even if the heavens open.

-Many instinctively reach for their iPads when the rain comes in but as there is no electricity at our Eco Camp UK campsites, once that precious battery has gone there’s no way to recharge it.
+Many instinctively reach for their iPads and phones when the rain comes in but as there are no pitches with electric hook-up at The Secret Campsites, once that precious battery has gone there’s no way to recharge it.
 Here are a few ideas that might help you if you are caught camping in the rain.
 Maybe you could leave the iPad at home after all…

 Things to do when you are camping in the rain.